damedtm/RoomCheck/README.md

 ## Contributors

-[This project was built by a team of myself and the grace of God]
+[This project was built by my myself]

 ## Support